-The power can otherwise be seen as the amount of torque the juicer has to blend through the fibers of the fruits and vegetables.
+The power can otherwise be seen as the torque amount the juicer has to blend through the fruits and vegetables’ fibers.
 For a juicer like an Omega J8008C and the J8006HDS, the power needs to be sufficient to get you through your day to day juicing.

-If the power of the juicer is not enough, the first thing is that you would not get a smooth blend of what you want to juice.
+If the juicer’s power is not enough, the first thing is that you would not get a smooth blend of what you want to juice.

-Then again, there is the problem of the juicer stopping midway when you are blending something hard., which is because the power is not enough to blend what you are trying to juice.
+Then again, the juicer’s problem stopping midway when you are blending something hard, which is because the power is not enough to blend what you are trying to juice.